Oral Appliances for Sleep Apnea Tulsa, OK

 Do you experience daytime sleepiness for no apparent reason?
 Do you frequently wake up during the night gasping for air or bother your partner with snoring?
-You might be one of the more than 12 million Americans who have sleep apnea if you’re exhibiting any of these signs.
+If you have any of these signs, you might be one of the more than 12 million Americans who have sleep apnea.
 Come in and speak with us!
-With the aid of our custom-made oral appliance therapy for sleep apnea in Tulsa, OK, we will help you get the restful night’s sleep you deserve.
+With our custom-made oral appliance therapy for sleep apnea in Tulsa, OK, we will help you get the restful night’s sleep you deserve.

 Sleep apnea is a serious sleep disorder in which breathing repeatedly stops and starts during sleep.
-It can disrupt your sleep cycle and cause excessive daytime tiredness, fatigue, irritability, depression, and a myriad of other conditions, including heart disease, heart attack, stroke, and more.
+It can disrupt your sleep cycle and cause excessive daytime tiredness, fatigue, irritability, depression, and other conditions, like heart disease, heart attack, stroke, and more.

 What Causes Sleep Apnea?

 Various factors can cause sleep apnea, the most common being weight gain and old age.
 However, not all people with sleep apnea are overweight or old.
-In fact, many young and thin women have sleep apnea because they have small airways to begin with.
+Many young and thin women have sleep apnea because they have small airways to begin with.

 The most common type is obstructive sleep apnea (OSA), which occurs when tissue in the back of your throat relaxes and blocks your upper airway while you sleep.
-This can lead to periods of no or shallow breathing and reduce the amount of oxygen in your body.
+This can lead to periods of no or shallow breathing and reduce your body’s oxygen.

 What are the different types of sleep apnea?

-There are three different types of sleep apnea: obstructive sleep apnea (OSA), central sleep apnea, and complex sleep apnea syndrome.
+The three types of sleep apnea include obstructive sleep apnea (OSA), central sleep apnea, and complex sleep apnea syndrome.

 Obstructive sleep apnea is the most common type and occurs when the tissues in your neck and throat relax while you’re sleeping.
-These tissues can collapse and cause an obstruction in your airway, causing either a partial blockage of air or a full blockage of air.
+These tissues can collapse and obstruct your airway.
+They can cause either a partial blockage of air or a full blockage of air.

 Your body then recognizes the decrease in oxygen and wakes you up to a lighter level of sleep.
 The tissues tense up, opening the airway and allowing you to breathe.
 This cycle continues all night.

-A cognitive issue causes central sleep apnea.
-In normal circumstances, your brain controls your breathing constantly, even while sleeping.
-Central sleep apnea results when your brain fails to deliver instructions to keep breathing-related muscles active during sleep.
+Central sleep apnea is caused by a cognitive issue.
+Normally, the brain controls breathing, even while you are asleep.
+Central sleep apnea results when the brain fails to deliver instructions to keep breathing-related muscles active during sleep.

 Numerous causes of central sleep apnea can include:

-- Injury to your nervous system, particularly in the areas of your spinal cord or brainstem that control your breathing
+• Injury to your nervous system, in the areas of your spinal cord or brainstem that control your breathing

 Complex sleep apnea syndrome combines both OSA and central sleep apnea.
 This type of sleep apnea requires extensive care.